Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```
 Based on the datatype of `core01lut`, the API call is inferred as a look up table in the AI Engine-ML tile.

-#### Shared Buffer configuration
+#### Shared Buffer Configuration

-The shared buffer is utilized to rearrange the data from a 4x8 output matrix to a desired 4x4 matrix without altering the PL kernel.
+The shared buffer rearranges the data from a 4x8 output matrix to a desired 4x4 matrix without altering the PL kernel.
 This rearrangement facilitates compatibility between the modified matrix operation and the subsequent stages of processing, ensuring that the output size remains consistent with the subsequent operations in the pipeline.

-The shared buffer, named tensor01 is intialized as a memory tile buffer with specified dimensions, tailored for one write input and one read output.
-The configuration of write and read access utilize tiling techniques to ensure efficient data handling.
+The shared buffer, named tensor01 initializes as a memory tile buffer with specified dimensions, tailored for one write input and one read output.
+The configuration of write and read access uses tiling techniques which ensures efficient data handling.
 Additionally, connections between the buffer's output and an output PLIO are established.
-The tiling parameters and traversal strategies are designed to optimize data access and transfer within the defined buffer dimensions, enchancing overall computational efficiency.
+The tiling parameters and traversal strategies optimize data access and transfer within the defined buffer dimensions, enhancing overall computational efficiency.

 ```
 shared_buffer<int32> tensor01;